Contributed By Advokatfirman Vinge KB

 According to LVFS 2009:6, advertising of medicinal products to the general public may not contain any information that, inter alia:

 The relationship between pharmaceutical companies and patients is not specifically regulated under Swedish law.
-However, such a relationship is covered by the applicable advertising provisions targeting the general public (in which patients are included).
+However, such interaction is covered by the applicable advertising provisions targeting the general public (in which patients are included).
 For instance, a pharmaceutical company is not allowed to provide free samples to patients when advertising a medicinal product.

 The LER Rules contain a comprehensive set of ethical rules with regards to co-operation between pharmaceutical companies and user organisations or interest groups, such as disability and patient organisations.
 These rules aim to ensure that collaborations, information and training are designed in a way that the parties’ independence from each other is not jeopardised or doubted from a legal or ethical point of view.
 This entails that any collaboration project cannot consist of the main part of the organisation’s business and/or economy.